-During nighttime winter rains, small, brightly-colored amphibians called California tiger salamanders leave the protection of ground squirrel burrows to make the trek to stock ponds that dot the landscape.
+During nighttime winter rains, small, brightly-colored amphibians called California tiger salamanders leave the protection of ground squirrel burrows to make the trek to stock-ponds that dot the landscape.
 There, they breed with their mates and keep company with another rare amphibian, the California red-legged frog.
-As their names suggest, both species are endemic to California, and both are protected under the Endangered Species Act.
+As their names suggest, both species are endemic to California, and both are protected under the Endangered Species Act (ESA).

 At Sparling Ranch, cattle, salamanders, and frogs peacefully coexist, and will continue to for years to come.
-At the ranch, conservation is part of business.
-Cattle ranching and healthy habitat for these native, rare amphibians go hand-in-hand, explains U.S. Fish and Wildlife Service biologist Jeff Phillips.
+Cattle ranching and healthy habitat for these native, rare amphibians prove to go hand in hand, explains U.S. Fish and Wildlife Service (Service) biologist Jeff Phillips.

-Now, through the establishment of the Sparling Ranch Conservation Bank, more than 2,000 acres of valuable habitat will be permanently protected for California tiger salamanders and California red-legged frogs, including 14 breeding ponds.
-Meantime, the Sparling family continues to graze cattle on their land.
+Now, through the establishment of the Sparling Ranch Conservation Bank, more than 2,000 acres of valuable habitat will be permanently protected for California tiger salamanders and California red-legged frogs, including 14 breeding ponds, while the Sparling family continues to raise and graze cattle on their land.

-In exchange for permanently protecting the land and managing it for these species, the Service and California Department of Fish and Wildlife (CDFW) approve a specified number of species credits that the conservation bank may sell to project developers in surrounding areas to mitigate project impacts on federally protected species, like the California tiger salamander, as required under the ESA.
+In exchange for permanently protecting the land and managing it for these species, the Service and California Department of Fish and Wildlife approve a specified number of species credits that the conservation bank may sell to project developers in surrounding areas to mitigate project impacts on federally protected species, like the California tiger salamander, as required under the ESA.

-Michael Anderson is a property developer and established South Bay Conservation Resources to work with landowners and state and federal officials to identify high-quality habitat for rare wildlife that could be preserved and comply with property development regulations.
-Anderson’s team is developing Santana Ranch, a master planned community in Hollister with a variety of homes, parks, and a school site.
-His organization will be the first to purchase credits in the conservation bank.
+Michael Anderson is a property developer and established South Bay Conservation Resources to work with landowners and state and federal officials to identify high quality habitat for rare wildlife that could be preserved as part of regulatory compliance for property development.
+Anderson’s team is developing Santana Ranch, a master planned community in Hollister with a variety of homes, parks, and a school site, and will be the first to purchase credits in the conservation bank.

 “We saw there would be an increasing need for conserving California tiger salamander and California red-legged frog habitat, so we searched for properties with high-quality habitat until we found Sparling Ranch,” Anderson says.

 Phillips coordinates the Service’s Conservation Banking program along the central California coast and says that conservation banks can achieve strategic conservation over a large area of the landscape.
 Land conservation opportunities can be sought out in the most valuable habitat for recovering the species and conserved by selling credits to offset impacts to less important habitat by development projects elsewhere in the species’ range.“If you’re a housing developer, you don’t typically specialize in biology or ecological restoration,” Phillips says.
-“Developers that I’ve worked with have appreciated conservation banks as a mitigation option, because they can simply purchase credits and know their project is in compliance with the ESA, and get back to their work.”
+“Developers that I’ve worked with have appreciated conservation banks as a mitigation option, because they can simply purchase credits and know their project is in compliance with the ESA, and get back to their work,” he explains.

 Tom recalls the fateful day biologists surveying the property discovered California tiger salamanders in 2011.
 At that time the family was considering selling the property.
 “They scooped ‘em up and couldn’t believe it.
 But it makes sense.
 We have cattle, we have squirrels, and we have vernal pools.
-It’s the magic three,” he said.
+It’s the magic three.”

-Tom slows the truck as a doe and her two young offspring cross the road.
+Tom slows the truck as a doe and her two young buck cross the road in front of us.
 “We’re sportsmen, hunters and fisherman.
 So are our kids.
 Six generations,” he says.
 “Ed looks at it from a cattlemen’s perspective, I look at it from a hunting and fishing standpoint.
-In the end we all came together.”
+In the end we all came together,” he said.

 In some cases, landowners face financial pressure to sell or develop their land because of the expense of maintaining open space.
-But for landowners who want to maintain their undeveloped land the way it is, conservation banks can be financially attractive.
-The presence of endangered species on a property is a good indication that the landowner has been an excellent land steward.
-In many cases a landowner can continue to do what he or she has always done with the land while generating additional income.
+But for landowners who want to maintain their undeveloped land the way it is, conservation banks can be a financially attractive option.
+The presence of endangered species on a property is a good indication that the landowner has been an excellent steward of their land.
+In many cases a landowner can continue to do what they have always done with the land while generating additional income.

-Of the 167 conservation banks that have been established nationwide, 109 are in the Golden State.
-While Phillips says the majority of existing conservation banks are in the Central Valley and Northern and Southern California, he hopes that the growing trend will make its way to California’s central coast.
+Of the 167 conservation banks that have been established nationwide, 109 are in the golden state.
+While Phillips says the majority of existing conservation banks are in the Central Valley and northern and southern California, he is hopeful that the growing trend will make its way to California’s central coast.

-“It’s exciting to see an increase in the number of conservation banks throughout the state,” says Jennifer Norris, field supervisor of the Sacramento Fish and Wildlife Office, who has supported the establishment of banks throughout portions of the Central Valley.”
-It’s a sign that the Service is achieving the win-win we always strive for—a win for wildlife and a win for landowners and developers who partner with us to ensure conservation and development occur together.
+“It’s exciting to see an increase in the number of conservation banks throughout the state.
+It’s a sign that the Service is achieving the win-win we always strive for—a win for wildlife and a win for landowners and developers who partner with us to ensure conservation and development occur together,” said Jennifer Norris, Ph.D., field supervisor of the Sacramento Fish and Wildlife Office, who has supported the establishment of banks throughout portions of the Central Valley.